changsublime/8-ball-pool/README.md

     - Turn changes if a player does not sink any ball
     - Turn changes if a player scratches the cue ball (hits the cue ball out of play)

-##### Cue Stick Position
+##### Cue Stick
+The cue stick acts as an indicator for the players to know how the balls are going to be hit.
+It can rotate around the cue ball using the arrow keys, and it changes the angle at which the force will be released.
+We decided to give the cue stick no collsion code in order to make sure it does not interact with neighboring balls or walls.\
-The cue stick position is always set to be an offset from the position of the cue ball.
+The position of the cue stick is always set to be an offset from the position of the cue ball.
 This means that the cue stick will always be pointing in the positive z direction when it is time for one of the players to shoot.
 Originally, we encountered an error where at various times the cue stick was not located in the correct spot after a shot.
 We found out that this was due to the change of orientation of the cue ball, since it sometimes rotates during gameplay.
 We solved this issue by resetting the cue ball's rotation every shot.
 This does not change the behavior of the game, as the orientation of the ball does not matter when the balls are stationary.

 ##### Score Keeping
 The score is kept using a counter and a kill plane.
 Below the pool table, there is a large plane that acts as an event trigger.
 If any ball crosses it, the game increments the score to the right person.
 If the cue ball enters the kill plane, it automatically resets to its starting position.
 As mentioned above, the game ends either way if the 8 ball hits the kill plane.